Community Service Scholarships

-Community service scholarships are offered to a select group of service-oriented UNC-Chapel Hill students to support higher education costs for their remaining time at UNC and enable them to increase their commitment, knowledge and skills related to community service.
+Community Service Scholarships are offered to a select group of service-oriented, UNC-Chapel Hill students in their second year to support tuition costs for their remaining time at UNC and enable them to participate in a unique series of programs focused on increasing their knowledge and skills related to community service.
 Through the scholarship, students receive training, mentorship and support in pursuing their particular public service interests.

-Scholars receive a $5,000 annual scholarship (renewable for up to three years) and participate in the Buckley Public Service Scholars program, providing them with the opportunities and structure to build service portfolios and develop skills related to community service.
-Scholars are expected to engage in an average of at least 250 hours of service each year during their time in the program, which can include summer service internships.
-In order to develop leadership skills and build community within their cohort, scholars also participate in a 4-day North Carolina Outward Bound School leadership course during their first year in the program.
-Scholars meet with Carolina Center for Public Service (CCPS) staff throughout their experience to provide planning support, reflection and connection to additional opportunities for service and engagement.
+Scholars receive a $5,000 annual tuition scholarship (renewable for three years) and participate in the Buckley Public Service Scholars program, providing them with the opportunities and structure to build service portfolios and develop skills related to community service.
+Students also engage in at least 1000 hours of service during their time at Carolina.
+Scholars meet with CCPS staff throughout their experience to provide support, program structure and additional opportunities for service.

 MacDonald Community Fellowship

 During their third year, Community Service Scholars matriculate into the MacDonald Community Fellowship program, where they work with a community partner to identify a signature public service project to be completed by the time they graduate.
 Through this fellowship, students participate in specialized training to develop plans for their project and receive funds to implement their project.

 For programmatic questions regarding the scholarship or fellowship, contact Ryan Nilsen.

 To learn more about funding a Community Service Scholarship, contact Tricia Daisley or call 919-843-7568.